conectado/conectado-blog/content/sharing-io-resources.md

 <!-- Diagram of the problem -->

-Clients will connect to the server over a TCP socket, then they will immediately be assigned an id, which will be sent back as a 4-byte response.
+Clients will connect to the server over a TCP socket, then they will immediately be assigned an ID, which will be sent back as a 4-byte response.

 <!-- Diagram of the ID message -->

-The clients can exchange this ID over a side channel, then use the other client's ID to craft a message to be forwarded by the server to the client with that assigned ID.
+The clients can exchange this ID over an out-of-band channel, then use the other client's ID to craft a message to be forwarded by the server to the client with that assigned ID.

 <!-- Diagram of the Message -->

-The crafted message is composed of the other receiving client's ID followed by a nul-terminated stream of bytes.
+The crafted message is composed of the other receiving client's ID followed by a null-terminated stream of bytes.

-Once a complete message is read by the server, it will forward the nul-terminated stream of bytes to the corresponding peer, without including the ID header.
+Once a complete message is read by the server, it will forward the null-terminated stream of bytes to the corresponding peer, without including the ID header.

 <!-- Full sequence diagram -->